Even under structured conditions, Assisi is a nice place to visit.

 3. Back Streets and Alleys – Pick up a free map at the information office on the west end of the Piazza del Comune.
 No matter which direction you head, there are streets to explore.
 Don’t worry about getting lost, that’s part of the adventure.
 If you head below the Piazza, you’ll walk the alleys where Francis lived and his father operated his cloth business.
 If you go above, anticipate wonderful views of Mount Subasio and the Umbrian countryside.
 As you go, you’ll be walking through history, past structures standing during Francis’ time, some since Roman times.
 There’s an excellent book, Guide to Assisi History and Art, that can be picked up at the bookstore on the Piazza del Comune.
 The main thing is to wander and explore, and perhaps meet some who call Assisi home.

 4. San Damiano – From the Basilica of Saint Clare, walk east through one gate, along a straight road that takes you past Franco’s Market, and through a second gate, Porta Nuova, to the outskirts of the city.
 After passing through Porta Nuova, bear to the right and look for a sign for San Damiano.
 Start down and, after traversing an intersection, continue along the downhill path through olive groves to the Church of San Damiano.
 Time your morning or afternoon visit for when the church is open.
 It’s about a twenty minute walk.
+The church, which Francis helped to rebuild, is a simple, special place.
+A copy of the San Damiano Cross is above the altar where the original once hung.
+Facing the altar, you will see a door to the right where you can pass through to view the convent where Clare lived much of her life, including her oratory, chapel and communal room.
+While the rooms are stark, they maintain much of their character after eight hundred years, leaving one feeling close to those whose humble lives have impacted so many over the centuries.

 5. San Rufino – Following a steep walkway up from the Piazza Comunale one comes to the Cathedral of San Rufino, named after the Third Century martyr who is Assisi’s patron saint.
 In the back of this church is the font where Francis, Clare and Frederick II were baptized.
 Take time to walk through San Rufino, as it is rich with art and history.